wallabyway/OTG-client-sample/README.md

 3. click login and sign in to your A360 account
 4. navigate to your SVF file
 5. open it, as normal.
 6. the OTG version should now load.
-You can check by looking for a few websocket connections, in chrome network debug console.

 > That's it !

+> You can check that OTG is loading in ForgeViewer, by looking for a websocket connections.
+OTG currently uses multiple websockets to load mesh bits.

 # Further Reading